Questions and Answers

 I plan to return to some of the states I liked the most and to the states in which I have not yet caught a trophy fish, and I want to continue my Virginia Master Angler quest.
 There are 30 different freshwater species for which Virginia has an established citation size, and I currently have citations in 22, making me a Master Angler IV.
 My next goal will be Master Angler V, a feat accomplished by only one angler in Virginia history.

 People sometimes ask if I plan to fish abroad.
-I do not have any plans to travel abroad as of yet, but many guides have raved about the fishing in Mexico and I’ve seen some amazing fish pictures from Europe, so maybe I’ll venture into foreign waters someday.
+I do not have any plans to travel abroad as of yet, but many fishermen rave about the fishing in Mexico and I’ve seen some amazing fish pictures from Europe, so maybe I’ll venture into foreign waters someday.
 I don’t see a fishingthe196.com in my future though.

 14